lablup/backend.ai/docs/concepts/storage.rst

    Quota scopes and vfolders with storage solutions supporting per-directry quota

-For each storage volume, each user and project has their own dedicated quota scope directories.
+For each storage volume, each user and project has their own dedicated quota scope directories as shown in :numref:`vfolder-dir-quota`.
 The storage solution must support per-directory quota, at least for a single-level (like NetApp's QTree).
 We recommend this configuration for filesystems like CephFS, Weka.io, or custom-built storage servers using ZFS or XFS where Backend.AI Storage Proxy can be installed directly onto the storage servers.